 E-waste includes items such as computers, monitors, television sets, radios, printers, fax machines, and other electronic devices.
 It is illegal to dispose of e-waste into your regular trash can.
 E-waste can be taken to a variety of places for safe disposal.
 First, e-waste can be taken to the Household Hazardous Waste Facility at the San Juan Landfill (see Household Hazardous Materials Collection Facilities) for FREE.
-Second, residents can take their e-waste to a Bulky Item Disposal and Recycling Event for FREE.
-Please click here for a schedule of upcoming Tri-Annual Bulky Item Clean Up Days.
+Second, residents can take their e-waste to a Tri-Annual Bulky Item Disposal and Recycling Event for FREE.
 Third, residential cart customers may call CR&R for a bulky-item pickup.
 Last, residents may donate their e-waste to Goodwill of Orange County.
-Call (800) 4GOODWILL or visit www.ocgoodwill.org.
+Call (800) 4GOODWILL or visit Goodwill's website.
 Goodwill will accept E-Waste whether it is in working condition or not.
-Please call (949) 248-3571 or visit www.calrecycle.ca.gov to learn more about how to dispose of e-waste properly.
+Please call (949) 248-3571 or visit CalRecycle's website to learn more about how to dispose of e-waste properly.

 Universal Waste (U-Waste)

 U-waste is a separate category of household hazardous waste that includes batteries, fluorescent light tubes, thermometers, other items that contain small amounts of mercury, and SHARPS containers.
 It is illegal to dispose of these items into your regular waste container.
 These items must be taken to the Household Hazardous Waste Collection Facility at the San Juan Capistrano Landfill.
 U-waste can be dropped off for FREE at the facility.
 Dana Point residents may also call CR&R to schedule a bulky item pickup for some U-Waste items.
 Visit CalRecycle's website for more information.